On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

-In this section, we conduct a series of simulations to show the effectiveness of the proposed ADMM in realizing some natural functions including the square function, product gate, a piecewise $L_1$ radial function, and a smooth $L_2$ radial function.
-All these functions play important roles in the realization of data features commonly used in deep learning, and have been proved in theory that they can be well approximated or learned by the deep neural networks (see, \cite{Safran-Shamir17,Shaham-Cloninger-Coifman18,Chui-Lin-Zhou19,Guo-Shi-Lin19}).
-Here, we provide some empirical studies to show that these important natural functions can be numerically well approximated or learned by the proposed ADMM algorithm under the appropriate deep neural networks, and that the proposed ADMM is stable to its algorithmic hyper-parameters, via comparing to its SGD counterparts.
-There are four experiments concerning both approximation and learning tasks: \textbf{a)} the approximation of square function, \textbf{b)} the approximation of product gate, \textbf{c)} the learning of a piecewise $L_1$ radial function, and \textbf{d)} the learning of a smooth $L_2$ radial function.
-All the numerical experiments were carried out in Matlab R2015b environment running Windows 10, Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.2GHz 3.2GH.
+In this section, we conduct a series of simulations to show the effectiveness of the proposed ADMM in approximating and learning some natural functions including the square function, product gate, a piecewise $L_1$ radial function, and a smooth $L_2$ radial function, which play important roles in reflecting some commonly used data features \citep{Safran-Shamir17,Shaham-Cloninger-Coifman18,Chui-Lin-Zhou19,Guo-Shi-Lin19}.
+In particular, we provide empirical studies to show that these important natural functions can be numerically well approximated or learned by the proposed ADMM-sigmoid pair.
+Furthermore we also show that the proposed ADMM-sigmoid pair is stable to its algorithmic hyper-parameters, via comparing to the popular deep learning optimizers including the vanilla SGD, SGD with momentum (called SGDM for short henceforth) and Adam \citep{Kingma2015}.
+There are four experiments concerning approximation and learning tasks: \textbf{(a)} approximation of square function, \textbf{(b)} approximation of product gate, \textbf{(c)} learning of a piecewise $L_1$ radial function, and \textbf{(d)} learning of a smooth $L_2$ radial function.
+All numerical experiments were carried out in Matlab R2015b environment running Windows 10, Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.2GHz 3.2GH.
+The codes are available at \url{https://github.com/JinshanZeng/ADMM-DeepLearning}.